 I’ve also served ham salad for a luncheon on mini croissants and also in Athens Phyllo Cups – such a beautiful appetizer that’s so easy.
 Plus I like the texture of the creamy ham salad with the crispy phyllo cup.

 Recipe Tips for Making Tasty Ham Salad – It’s So Easy To Do

 - What if I don’t own a food processor?
 No worries.
 Just pull out your cutting board and your chef’s knife and get to mincing.
 It takes a bit longer, but it’s totally worth the effort.
 Or, if you have a food grinder, like my Grandma Lucille did, that works even better!

 - This recipe calls for pure maple syrup.
 Is that the same thing as pancake syrup?
 Great question, and no it’s not.
 Pure maple syrup is a concentrated (pure) form of syrup that’s actually sap from a maple tree, much unlike pancake syrup that is highly processed.
 I try to keep pure maple syrup on hand at all times for using in my recipes as a sweetener – love the flavor!

 - Why does this recipe call for horseradish?
 Prepared horseradish is grated horseradish root and must be stored in the fridge.
 You will find this ingredient in the meat section of the grocery store, or near the deli meats and bacon area, typically.
 Horseradish is great in any dish that needs a little ZING!
 It’s a solid condiment to keep on hand.

-Printable Recipe for Ham – Print and Go!
+Printable Directions for Making Ham Salad –